radixdlt/radixdlt-scrypto/examples/core/hello-world/README.md

 }
 ```

-In the implementation, we also have a `new` function which does not accept any parameter and returns a component.
-The only difference between function and method is that a function does not require a `self` reference to the structure.

 ## Component

-The way to instantiate a component is through the `instantiate()` method after providing the initial value for all the fields in the structure.
+The way to instantiate a component is through the `instantiate()` method on the state structure, after providing the initial values for all the fields.

 ```rust
 Self {